tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\95 Adding the filter functionalety
+Section 9\96 Hooking up the filter to the html
--Adding to shopService the method getProducts to hold the ability for searching product by brand id and type id for the menu bar
+-Adding propperty's inside shopService getProducts method to hold when brand and type is selected.
+So now when typing the buttons the products change